inroutephp/console/README.md

 Array of source classnames, use instead of or togheter with directory scanning.

+### ignore-annotations

+Array of annotations to ignore during compilation.

 ### route-factory

 Classname of route factory, default should normally be fine.